 Engl225 Advanced Critical Research and Argument 3 hours

 Designed to help students hone advanced research, writing and revision skills necessary for college success and provide opportunity for students to develop a fuller understanding of research and writing across the disciplines.
 Throughout the semester, students analyze and critique challenging texts on a variety of topics and write several argumentative essays that rely upon independent research and inquiry, including a substantial interdisciplinary research project.
 Students also engage with the concept of vocation in order to reflect upon their future roles in the academy. and the workplace.
 This course fulfills the requirement for College Writing II and the Honors program of study.
-A Skills Source Course.
+A Skills general education course.